mwadman/mwadman.github.io/_posts/2016-11-03-Cisco-iBGP-vs-eBGP.markdown

 R1(config-if)#ip address 192.168.1.1 255.255.255.0
 ```

 Next we'll configure BGP on each of the devices.
-Don't forget to configure <span style="text-decoration: underline;">next-hop-self</span> on the routers we control otherwise we won't be able to reach the routes that are re-advertised by our routers.
+Don't forget to configure `next-hop-self` on the routers we control otherwise we won't be able to reach the routes that are re-advertised by our routers.
 I've again shown the configuration of R1:

 ```
 R1(config)#router bgp 100